 Most of us are guilty of it - we come home from a late nite, one too many drinks and all we want to do is remove our clothes and crawl into bed and go to sleep.
 But DID YOU KNOW that leaving your make up on while you sleep ages

-It appears that by leaving your makeup on while you sleep your skin starts to dry out.
+It appears that by leaving your makeup on while you sleep you dry your skin out.
 And the side that you sleep on is much worse because you deny that part of your face oxygen.
 The makeup also prevents normal shedding of the skin cells , slowing down the usual renewing process.
 Which inevitably results in dull , uneven skin.
 The damage is also compounded by environmental pollutants during the day that stick to your makeup and create free radical damage.
 These free radicals attack the collagen in the skin which we need to keep it plump and youthful.

 Sleeping in makeup also locks in the irritants too , so if you have sensitive skin you become more prone to allergic reactions.
 Your pore size also becomes larger by around 5% due to the trapped dirt , which over time, can actually stretch the pore.
 I need no more convincing that this is no longer an option!!